goatandsheep/accessible-events/index.md

 - [ ] Create a strategy/method to ask people if they have needs before the event
 - [ ] If you don't know how to accommodate someone's needs, ask them how they've been accommodated in the past
 - [ ] Schedule events around religious holidays
+- [ ] Outline physical requirements and dangers so people can decide if they can partake

 ## Don't Forget Backups:
 - [ ] If you are accommodating someone's needs, make sure you have an alternative for if (and when) things are no longer available, including people finishing special food or escalators stop working.